Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Figure 2.38 A stained preparation of Bacillus subtilis showing endospores as green and the vegetative cells as pink. (credit: modification of work by American Society for Microbiology)

-Endospore-staining techniques are important for identifying Bacillus and Clostridium, two genera of endospore-producing bacteria that contain clinically significant species.
+Endospore-staining techniques are important for identifying Bacillus, Clostridium, and Clostridioides, three genera of endospore-producing bacteria that contain clinically significant species.
 Among others, B. anthracis (which causes anthrax) has been of particular interest because of concern that its spores could be used as a bioterrorism agent.
-C. difficile is a particularly important species responsible for the typically hospital-acquired infection known as “C. diff.”
+Clostridioides difficile is a particularly important species responsible for the typically hospital-acquired infection known as “C. diff.”

 Check Your Understanding